how to deal with haters in life

 Haters might try to convince you to change your ways and doubt your sanity by gaslighting you.
 But no matter how much they try, you shouldn’t give in when you’re not in the wrong.

-Don’t apologize, and don’t allow them to make you believe that you’re the crazy one who interprets everything the wrong way, because that’s their typical go-to technique to get you to comply.
+Don’t apologize, and don’t allow them to make you believe that you’re the crazy one who interprets everything the wrong way, because that’s their typical go-to technique they employ to get you to comply.

 14. Take it as a compliment

-Having haters means you stand up for something.
+Having doubters means you stand up for something.
 It also implies that you’ve probably been true to yourself.
-People are too different from one another to have everyone like you, and that’s why it’s useless to pursue being liked by everyone.
+People are too different from one another to have everyone like you, and that’s why it’s useless to pursue being desired by everyone.

-Instead of getting mad, be glad that someone takes the time and puts in the effort to attempt to put you down.
-Even though they’re trying to do something negative, it simply means they’re jealous of something you have, and that’s why they’re being so antagonistic.
+Instead of getting mad, be glad that someone takes the time and puts in the effort to even attempt to put you down.
+While they’re trying to do something negative, it simply means they’re jealous of something you have, and that’s why they’re being so antagonistic.

 15. Use haters as fuel